lliu1871/book/binf8441/_sources/chap14.md

 ## Transition rate matrix

-The rate matrix $Q$ describes
-the rate at which nucleotides of one type mutate to nucleotides of another type, i.e., $Q_{ij}$ for $i \neq j$ is the substitution rate at which nucleotide $i$ mutates to nucleotide $j$.
-The diagonals of the $Q$ matrix are chosen so that the rows sum to zero.
-Since the diagonal values are determined, they are often replaced by a dash in the $Q$ matrix.
+The rate matrix $Q$ characterizes the rate at which nucleotides of one type mutate to nucleotides of another type.
+Specifically, $Q_{ij}$ for $i \neq j$ represents the substitution rate at which nucleotide $i$ mutates to nucleotide $j$.
+To ensure that the rows sum to zero, the diagonals of the $Q$ matrix are set accordingly.
+As the diagonal values are predetermined, they are commonly represented by a dash in the $Q$ matrix.

 ### Jukes-Cantor model
 The Jukes-Cantor model is the simplest substitution model.
 It assumes that all nucleotide